glassfish/docker/avatar/README.md

-# GlassFish 4.0.1 Nightly Build Docker image
+# Project Avatar on GlassFish 4.0.1 Nightly Build Docker image

-This is a Dockerfile for [GlassFish Open Source Edition](http://www.glassfish.org) Nightly Build for upcoming version 4.0.1.
-The purpose of this Docker container is to facilitate the setup of development and integration testing environments for developers.
+This is a Dockerfile for [Project Avatar](http://avatar.java.net) on top of GlassFish Open Source Edition 4.0.1 Nightly Build.

 ## How to Build